benradstone/wandisco-documentation/docs/docs/config-properties/application-properties.md

 ### `node.id`

-The unique identifier given to the Fusion node automatically at installation.
+The unique identifier given to the LiveData Plane node automatically at installation.

 - A Hexadecimal number (must not be altered)
 - Checked at startup

 ### `node.name`

-The name set for the Fusion node.
-Adjustable in the Fusion UI.
+The name set for the LiveData Plane node.
+Adjustable in the LiveData Plane UI.

 - Any String
 - Checked at startup